 When King Hussein signed a peace treaty with Israel in 1994, ending a state of war that had persisted since 1948, many Ammanis hoped for the opening of a new chapter in the city’s life; Amman’s intimate links with Palestinian markets and its generally Western-oriented business culture led many to believe wealth and commerce – not to mention Western aid – would start to flow.
 Building development burgeoned across the city, but for several years many of the new hotels and office buildings were white elephants, with Amman seeing little economic comeback from political rapprochement with Israel.

-Since the early years of this century that situation has changed.
+Since the early years of this century, that situation has changed.
 Substantial quantities of US aid are starting to have an effect.
 Jordan’s political and economic institutions are strengthening.
 With the government’s increasing liberalization of the economy, confidence in Amman as a city on the up is growing.
 Private sector investment has rocketed, much of it coming from Arab countries.
-Refugees have continued to arrive – notably Iraqis, following the 2003 Gulf War, and Libyans, following the 2011 revolution – adding to the social mix but putting extra strain on the city’s infrastructure.
+Refugees have continued to arrive – notably Iraqis, following the 2003 Gulf War, and Syrians, following the 2011 uprising and subsequent war – adding to the social mix but putting extra strain on the city’s infrastructure.
 Horrendous traffic, resulting from the failure to implement a coherent transport strategy, is damaging both business performance and quality of life.

 Reservations – which are essential, at least one day ahead – are very flexible: they can accommodate bookings for breakfast, lunch or dinner, at times to suit you.
 If you’re booking as an individual or couple, they will try to slot you in with the next available group – or you can pay extra for a private session of your own.